hallorant/bigmit/coco2usb/README.md

 Look for any wires attached to the AC side of the bridge rectifier.
 If we consider "top" as toward the back of the machine.
 Look for any wire attached to the top of CR1 or CR2 or any wire attached to the bottom of CR3 or CR4.
-The image below has the USB mod installed, but it circles the AC side of the bridge rectifier.
-If any mod to your CoCo is attached here the USB mod is incompatible with it.
+The image below has the USB mod installed, but it boxes the AC side of the bridge rectifier.
+If any mod to your CoCo is attached to the AC/boxed side of the bridge rectifier then the USB mod is incompatible with it.

 !["CoCo 2 Rev B Finding Incompatible Mods"](../etc/images/coco2_rev_b_incompatible_mods.jpg?raw=true "CoCo 2 Rev B Finding Incompatible Mods")